-When we showed MS the Livescribe pen and its audio feedback, he quickly sketched how to define gestures on paper rather than on-line: creating a customizable paper panel of gestures, similar to those provided with the Livescribe pen (fig. 14).
+We used a Livescribe[®] pen to explore with composers alternative ways to interact with Musink.
+When we showed the interactive pen and its audio feedback, MS quickly sketched how to define gestures on paper rather than online, creating a customizable paper panel of gestures, similar to those in Livescribe notebooks (Figure 12).